opencomputeproject/onie/docs/_sources/design-spec/x86_nos_interface.txt

 Installing GRUB and setting up the GRUB configuration are the most important steps to describe here.

-The walk through of installing GRUB and setting up the GRUB configuration is described in the :ref:`x86_boot_loader` section.
+The walk through for installing GRUB and setting up the GRUB configuration is described in the :ref:`x86_boot_loader` section.

 Also the provided demo OS installer exercises all of the steps described in this section.
 See the :ref:`demo_os` section for more about the Demo OS.

-In subsequent sections the following assumptions about the NOS are made:
+In subsequent sections, the following assumptions about the NOS are made:

 #.
-The NOS is Linux based
+The NOS is Linux-based

 #.
 The NOS has mounted the ``ONIE-BOOT`` partition read-write on
    ``/mnt/onie-boot``